 - the right to consent to announced and unannounced audits by companies of the Lufthansa Group,

-- to accept the termination of the contract in the event that these contractual obligations are breached.
+- the right to terminate the contract in the event that these contractual obligations are breached.

 sig.
 Bernd Bauer